-How to use the Smart Search bar in Safari on iPhone and iPad
+Search Safari better than ever before with the Smart Search bar

 - Launch Safari from the Home screen.

-Tap in the Smart Search bar at the top of your browser.
+Tap in the Smart Search bar at the top or bottom of your browser.

 - Type in some keywords or a phrase you would like to search for.